Deploying a Server for Bioinformatics Research

 ssh -T git@github.com

-Configure the python environment
+Configure the Python environment

-Install Anaconda
+Install miniforge

-To initialize conda, conduct
+To initialize mamba, conduct

-/path/to/conda init # /usr/local/anaconda3/bin/conda in my case
+/path/to/mamba init # /usr/local/anaconda3/bin/mamba in my case

 and reopen the terminal.